Viasat/network-stats-capstone/docs/Fall_2020_syllabus.md

 ### Assignment:
-> 1. Finish your final replication report
+> 1. Finish your final replication report.
 > 2. Finish your project proposals.
 >    * Proposal contains the elevator pitch and project schedule
 >    * Viasat will expect each team to present both next week.